SEA-ME/SEA-ME-warm-up/Modules/Module02.md

 This example demonstrates how to model a car using OOP concepts in C++.
 Now by encapsulating the parts within a Car object, create a more complex, composite object that represents the entire car.
 Details is what seperate the best from ordinary!
 Name your favourite car and model it here.
 IN DETAIL.

 ## Evaluation Form
 > Create your own Google Form using this Template [Evaluation Form Module02](https://docs.google.com/forms/d/e/1FAIpQLSdJkHc_MgfpEgoUdVlT6oPu2iAD6us6nGz4OglAINpUJKSMXw/viewform) and provide the link to your form in your own [SEA:ME Students](https://github.com/SEA-ME/SEA-ME-Students) profile .
-You need to collect feedback from 2 of your peers.
+You need to collect 2 feedbacks from 2 peers from other than your own team.